RoLLyDT/DMS/README.md

 2. Limit world edges
 3. Improvement on the game visual/ game object/ in-game interface (health bar)
 4. Function to upgrade weapons (varies by level)
-5. Ability to choose skin/design of the rocket before starting the game.
+5. Ability to choose skin/design of the rocket before starting the game..